Ziang-Lu/Flask-Blog/README.md

 To **"build once, run anywhere" using Docker**, we can build this application into a Docker image:

+***

+*Note that when running the application in its own container, we use Gunicorn, rather than the default Flask developement server.*

+***

 ```bash
 $ docker build -t ziangl/flask-blog-app-dev .
 ```